 Marketing and future economic potential

 The respondents stated that the animals are sold in the local market of the town and rarely sell locally.
 The owners are really wise and had almost eliminated the role of middle man.
 Though, the town merchant and butcher don’t pay good prices to the owners.
 Some smugglers buy local livestock at cheap prices and smuggle it to Iran and earn handsome money.
-The high milk yield is one of the best economic potential of this breed.
+The high milk yield is one of the best economic potentials of this breed.